shapeshed/notes/README.md

 ## Installation

+First, create a git repository under `~/notes`.

-`notes.sh` is just a bash script so install it somewhere in your `$PATH` and you are good to go.
+Then `notes.sh` is just a bash script, so install it somewhere in your `$PATH` and you are good to go.

 ## Usage